 Fondant comes in two forms, poured and rolled.
 Like icing and frosting, it typically contains sugar, shortening, and a liquid, typically water.
 Corn syrup is added to poured fondant to create its glossy sheen and to facilitate the hardening that takes place when it’s drizzled over pastries, such as eclairs.

 Rolled fondant can be used almost as a dough because the addition of gelatin causes it to solidify before it’s not poured or spread but instead wrapped around cakes and other pastries.
 Rolled fondant is a professional baker’s darling because its stiff texture enables it to be shaped into virtually any desired shape.
 Too much of it isn’t quite as fun to eat, though.

 Elegant and flavorful all at the same time, this fondant cake dressed with a flourish of colorful autumn leaves drifting down along the sides is a treasure.
 The trick for shaping the delicate leaves is an egg carton that rounds each one out in an organic way reminiscent of how fall leaves break free from their branches and drift gracefully to the ground.
-Get the recipe.
+Get the Autumn Fondant Cake recipe.